Yoctol/bottender/docs/channel-telegram-setup.md

 npx bottender telegram webhook set -w https://example.com/webhooks/telegram
 ```

-Now you are ready to interact with your bot on Telegram :)
+Now you are ready to interact with your bot on Telegram.